Monaco

-Monaco, officially the Principality of Monaco, (Note: Principauté de Monaco; Prinçipatu de Mùnegu; Prinçipato de Mónego; Principat de Mónegue; Principato di Monaco.) is a sovereign city-state and microstate in Western Europe.
+Monaco, officially the Principality of Monaco, (Note: Principauté de Monaco; Prinçipatu de Mu̍negu; Prinçipato de Mónego; Principat de Mónegue; Principato di Monaco.) is a sovereign city-state and microstate in Western Europe.
 Situated on the French Riviera, it is a semi-enclave bordered by France to the north, east, and west, with the Mediterranean Sea to the south; the Italian region of Liguria is about 15 km east.
 With a population of 38,423 living in an area of 2.08 km2, Monaco is the second smallest sovereign state in the world, after Vatican City, as well as the most densely populated.
 It also has the world's shortest national coastline of any non-landlocked nation, at 3.83 km.
 Fewer than 10,000 of its residents are Monégasque nationals.
-While the official language of Monaco is French, Italian and Monégasque are also widely spoken and understood.
+Although French is the official language of Monaco, Italian and Monégasque are also widely spoken and understood.
 (Note: For further information, see Languages of Monaco.)

 Monaco is governed under a form of semi-constitutional monarchy, with Prince Albert II as head of state, who holds substantial political powers.
 The prime minister, who is the head of government, can be either a Monégasque or French citizen; the monarch consults with the Government of France before an appointment.
 Key members of the judiciary are detached French magistrates.
 The House of Grimaldi has ruled Monaco, with brief interruptions, since 1297.
 The state's sovereignty was officially recognised by the Franco-Monégasque Treaty of 1861, with Monaco becoming a full United Nations voting member in 1993.
 Despite Monaco's independence and separate foreign policy, its defence is the responsibility of France, notwithstanding two small military units.